gbmhunter/blog/content/electronics/circuit-design/power-management/_index.md

 ## Disabling Sections Of A Circuit

 Disabling sections of the circuit is an easy way to save power.
 This can be done with  low-side or high-side switch.
-High side switches disconnect the load from the positive voltage rail (an source current to the load), while low-side switches connect the load to ground (and conversly sink current from the load).
+High side switches disconnect the load from the positive voltage rail (an source current to the load), while low-side switches connect the load to ground (and conversely sink current from the load).
 This can be done with a number of components, their advantages/disadvantages are explained below:

-* MOSFET's - An n-channel can be used for low-side switching or a p-channel for high-side switching.
+* MOSFETs - An n-channel can be used for low-side switching or a p-channel for high-side switching.
 You could combine an n and p to perform high-side switching with a standard non-inverted logic signal.
 This is one of the cheapest options.
-However, MOSFET's can have quite a large leakage current (0.1 to 1uA @ 25C), which climbs rapidly as the temperature increases.
+However, MOSFETs can have quite a large leakage current (0.1 to 1uA @ 25C), which climbs rapidly as the temperature increases.
 If this is a concern, a JFET maybe a better option.
-* JFET's - A benefit of using a JFET is the tiny leakage currents (nano-amps).
+* JFETs - A benefit of using a JFET is the tiny leakage currents (nano-amps).
 However a dis-advantage of using a JFET is the large on-resistance compared to that of a MOSFET, you will only be able to switch mA's of current.
 Also, they require about 4-4.5V to switch them, meaning they are not compatible with 3.3V or lower circuitry.
-* Integrated Load Switch/Smart Power Switch - These are essentially MOSFET's and supporting components built into a small chip for ease of use.
+* Integrated Load Switch/Smart Power Switch - These are essentially MOSFETs and supporting components built into a small chip for ease of use.
 Some feature the mentioned n and p combo to make it easy to control the load from a micro-controller.
-They normally also have build in ESD protection, thermal protection, overvoltage protection and current limiting which makes them hardened against all-sorts of abuse.
+They normally also have build in ESD protection, thermal protection, over-voltage protection and current limiting which makes them hardened against all-sorts of abuse.
 * Voltage Regulator - Voltage regulators can be used to turn off power to circuits as long as they have a shut-down pin.
 Not the cheapest solution or the most power efficient (especially if it's a linear voltage regulator), but you might just happen to already be using one.

 ## The "Suicide Switch"